Iran’s top university bombed as US, Israel intensify attacks; 34 killed

 Ministry of Foreign Affairs spokesman Esmaeil Baghaei said Iranians were unfazed by Trump’s threats and that they would not be forced into any unfavourable deal.
 He said Trump’s statements were “an indication of a criminal mindset” and amounted to an “incitement to war crimes and crimes against humanity”.

 Baghaei also warned that Iran would respond to any attacks on its infrastructure by launching similar attacks in the region.
+He told the IRNA news agency that the latest “proposals are both extremely ambitious, unusual, and illogical”.

+On Monday morning, a senior Iranian official told the Reuters news agency that Tehran would not reopen the Strait of Hormuz in exchange for a “temporary ceasefire”.

 Ali Akbar Velayati, an adviser to Iran’s Supreme Leader Mojtaba Khamenei, said a single misstep by either country could severely disrupt global energy flows and international trade.